duckwork/.emacs.d/README.md

 ### Emacs.cmd

 Here's a wrapper script that'll run Emacs on Windows, with a custom `$HOME`.
-I have mine setup like this: Emacs is downloaded from [the GNU mirror](https://mirrors.tripadvisor.com/gnu/emacs/windows/emacs-27/emacs-27.1-x86_64.zip) and unzipped to
+I have mine setup like this: Emacs is downloaded from [the GNU mirror](https://mirrors.tripadvisor.com/gnu/emacs/windows/emacs-27/emacs-27.1-x86_64.zip) and unzipped to `~/Downloads/emacs/`.
-`~/Downloads/emacs/`.
 For some reason, Emacs by default sets `$HOME` to `%APPDATA%`, which doesn’t make a lot of sense to me.
-I change it to `%USERPROFILE%`, and then run Emacs with the supplied arguments.
+I change it to `%USERPROFILE%\Downloads\home`, and then run Emacs with the supplied arguments.

+As far as creating a shortcut to the Desktop, you’ll have to do that yourself – *apparently* Windows doesn’t have a built-in shortcut-creating software >:(.

+    REM Set variables
-    set HOME=%USERPROFILE%
+    set HOME=%USERPROFILE%\Downloads\home
-    set EMACS="%USERPROFILE%\Downloads\emacs\bin\runemacs.exe"
+    set EMACS=%USERPROFILE%\Downloads\emacs\bin\runemacs.exe

+    REM Change the directory
+    chdir %HOME%

     REM Run "Quick Mode"
     REM "%EMACS%" -Q %*